 At a height of 542 meters, the Festungsberg towers almost 120 m above the city.
-It is the second-highest city mountain after the Kapuzinerberg.
+It is the second-highest city mountain after the Kapuzinerberg especially suitable for city hikers and fans of outdoor recreation.
 Standing proudly on its crest is Hohensalzburg Fortress, the biggest fully preserved castle in Central Europe.

-The dividing line between the Festungsberg and the neighboring Mönchsberg lies below the Bürgermeisterloch in the so-called “Scharte”.
+The dividing line between the Festungsberg and the neighboring Mönchsberg lies below the Bürgermeisterloch in the so-called “Scharte” amid the dense forest.
 If you wish to reach the top of the Festungsberg, you have several options available to you:

 Up the Festungsberg on foot

 - From Kapitelplatz square via Festungsgasse or the Michael-Haydn-Stiege stairway (Route...)